The Idea of a Human Rights Museum

 “An exceptional anthology of informative, thoughtful, and insightful commentaries.”

-Midwest Book Review
+Helen Dumont, Midwest Book Review

 “Astutely mines CMHR’s contradictions, challenges and possibilities.
 The book’s essays recount the complicated story of the museum’s development and offer a robust bibliography of resources.
 This publication is important because it not only documents CMHR’s genesis, but it also serves as a model for the kind of inter-disciplinary dialogue and analysis that all major museum projects—no matter what their focus is—can and should inspire.”

-– Marjorie Schwarzer, University of San Francisco, Museum Management and Curatorship
+Marjorie Schwarzer, Museum Management and Curatorship

 About the Authors

-Karen Busby is a professor of law and director of the Centre for Human Rights Research at the University of Manitoba.
+Karen Busby a professor of law and director of the Centre for Human Rights Research at the University of Manitoba.

 Adam Muller is an associate professor in the Department of English, Film, and Theatre at the University of Manitoba.